- Fronts in a lab

 - Make a tornado in a jar or see a tornado tube in action!
 You can buy some pearl swirl to make a tornado tube or any other fluid experiment look better.

 - Make a sundial designed specifically for your wall!
+Or there is a simpler Met Office version.

 - Make a water barometer.